aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_Excluded_uncertain_parameter_referenced_in_uncertainty_constraints.rst

-At the start of generation of a Robust Counterpart AIMMS checks whether there are any uncertain parameters referenced in handled uncertainty constraints or the uncertain attribute of other uncertain parameters that are not passed in the second argument of the function GMP::Instance::GenerateRobustCounterpart.
+At the start of generation of a Robust Counterpart AIMMS checks whether there are any uncertain parameters referenced in handled uncertainty constraints or the uncertain attribute of other uncertain parameters that are not passed in the second argument of the function :any:`GMP::Instance::GenerateRobustCounterpart`.

-The option "``Warning_excluded_uncertain_parameter_referenced_in_uncertainty_constraints`` " determines how unreferenced uncertain parameters are reported, depending on the following settings:
+This option determines how unreferenced uncertain parameters are reported, depending on the following settings:

 .. list-table::